 • English, including Grammar, Spelling, Writing, Phonics and Reading

 • Personal, Social and Health Education

 At the end of year 4, pupils are required to complete a statutory assessment to establish their fluency and recall of multiplication facts.

 At the end of key stage 2, pupils are required to complete statutory assessments in maths, reading, and grammar to assess their learning over their time in school.

 Recovery Curriculum and Remote Learning

-At Grange Junior School, we recognise that our children have experienced a huge upheaval in their lives during lockdown.
-We understand that they have experienced loss of their normal routine, friendships, freedom as well as a loss to their education.
+At Grange Junior School, we recognise that our children experienced a huge upheaval in their lives during the 2020 Covid-19 pandemic.
+We understand that they experienced loss of their normal routine, friendships, freedom as well as a loss to their education.
 We know this will have affected their mental and emotional health as they have lived and are continuing to live through a collective trauma.

 For our Covid-19 Teaching and Learning Contingency Plan click here: